Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint25-mid/index.md

 - Create facilitation guide for the event in Cardiff
 - Permissions reqs / mapping
 - Permissions design / prototype - DUPLICATE
+- Set up dimensions containing time: Sample of rows is wrong
 - Returning to column assignment from the tasklist duplicates dimensions
 - Feedback form for publishers
 - Stand up the service in WG Azure